ibm-cloud-docs/log-analysis/devops/config_api.md

-## Examples of using the LogDNA Configuration API
+## Examples of using the logging Configuration API
 {: #config_api-samples}

-The following are examples of how to use the LogDNA Configuration API.
+The following are examples of how to use the logging Configuration API.

 A category must exist before you create a view.
 In these examples, replace `<MY_CATEGORY>` with your category.
 {: note}